joelouthan/Theologicus/src/confession-1689/1689-31-1-made-from-dust-return-to-dust.md

 >1 Peter 3:19 (CSB) in which he also went and made proclamation to the spirits in prison

 >Luke 16:23–24 (CSB) And being in torment in Hades, he looked up and saw Abraham a long way off, with Lazarus at his side.
 ‘Father Abraham!’ he called out, ‘Have mercy on me and send Lazarus to dip the tip of his finger in water and cool my tongue, because I am in agony in this flame!’

+There are a few things that we know what happens for certain after we die.
+Now, the Bible does not tell us everything, especially concerning the afterlife, as far as how or when.
+So I don't want to take the time to speculate or theorize.
+But there are a few things that we know for certain.

+First and foremost, since we are made from dust, we return back to dust.
+That is a theological and scientific fact.
+Any religion that speculates outside of that statement falls outside of orthodox Christianity.

+Second, we know that our souls are immortal--what God created was intended to be eternal.
+Our souls do not die nor sleep--they go to our Creator.

+For believers--that is the predestined that is called that is justified that is glorified believers of Christ, they will behold the face of their loving Savior, Jesus Christ.

+Unbelievers, the wrath of Christ will remain upon them for eternity.

+>John 3:36 (CSB) The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

+Amen.